MehmetMHY/cha/README.md

   cha -t -f README.md
   ```

-#### Direct “How to” / “Make me” / “Craft me” Questions
+#### Direct "How to" / "Make me" / "Craft me" Questions

-These appear frequently with “cha” followed by a question/request referencing programming, shell commands, or general tasks, for example:
+These appear frequently with "cha" followed by a question/request referencing programming, shell commands, or general tasks, for example:

 - `cha how many seconds is in a day`
 - `cha in python how can I save a dict to a json`
 - `cha craft me a unix command to find all Cargo.toml`
 - `cha make me a simple flask API`

-In essence, your unique “cha” CLI usage falls into these main patterns:
+In essence, your unique "cha" CLI usage falls into these main patterns:

-- Running “cha” with a direct query.
+- Running "cha" with a direct query.
 - Doing code dumps or debug dumps (-code_dump, -c, -d).
 - Performing deep answer searches (-a).
 - Perform a quick web search before answering your question/prompt (-b).